emotion-js/emotion/packages/emotion-theming/README.md

 Theming is accomplished by placing the `ThemeProvider` component, at the top of the React component tree and wrapping descendants with the `withTheme` higher-order component.
 This HOC gets the current theme and injects it as a "prop" into your own component.

 The theme prop is automatically injected into components created with `styled`.
-The theme can also be accessed via passing a function to the css prop.

 ```jsx
 // Page.js